1. There must be an agreement or a reason to divorce in Mississippi.

 This fact doesn’t just puzzle people faced with divorce, family law attorneys who practice in other states think it is bizarre as well.
 Mississippi is in a small minority of states viewing marriage through this lens.
 Notwithstanding an annual try by a few brave legislators, our state simply refuses to make it easier to get a divorce.
 Because proving a legal reason is often pretty difficult, it puts the more motivated spouse in a less leveraged position.
 Simply stated, whether or not grounds for divorce exist can create unjust outcomes.

 2. There is nothing magic about sixty-days.
 A request for an irreconcilable differences has to be on file for sixty-days before it is granted.
 Other than that, there is nothing special about sixty-days in Mississippi divorce law.
-Many people think after the sixty-days have elapsed you are automatically divorced, and this is not true.
+Many people think after the sixty-days have elapsed you are automatically divorced, but this is not true.

 3. Kids who turn twelve get a say not a choice.
 Another common misconception is once a child is twelve, he or she can pick their primary custodian.
 This is not true.
 Child custody is always governed by the best interest of a child.
 Best interest in an original custody action is measured by a list we call the Albright Factors.
 A child’s choice is one of them, but it is not necessarily controlling.
 In a custody modification case, you usually have to prove a material change in circumstances and an adverse affect on the child before you even get to the Albright analysis, with the child’s choice again being but one of twelve.